mloft74/lapis/docs/user_settings.md

 # Where do I find any of this ?
 Lapis comes with a few variables that alters the way it looks.
-In order to change any variable, select any Lapis card in the Browser `Browse`, then click on `Cards` (top-left of the card editor), and navigate to the `Styling` section.
+In order to change any variable, select a Lapis card in the Browser (`Browse`), then click on `Cards` (top-left of the card editor), and navigate to the `Styling` section.
-These variable enable some popular CSS tweaks to the card one might want to enable.
+These variable enable some popular CSS tweaks to the card one might want.
 You should get instant feedback when changing a variable on the preview inside Anki, so don't be afraid to try changing them.
-Make sure you **don't forget** a *semi-colon* after setting a variable.
+Make sure you **don't forget** a *doublequote* or a *semi-colon* at the end of a line.

 # Settings breakdown
 ### main-picture-position